 In order to determine the best universal approach to image sharing markup, we had to do some digging and experimentation.

 We were particularly interested in understanding how different platforms react to the presence of multiple og:image tags.
 If we can specify more than one image, and different platforms handle that differently, perhaps there’s a way in which we can get them to pick the most suitable image for their needs.

 What we found

-Here are some examples of the undocumented behaviors we’ve discovered (note that we’ve not talked about platforms which simply pick the first og:image tag, and which don’t exhibit any other ‘odd’ behavior).
+Here are some examples of the undocumented behaviors we’ve discovered.
+Note that we’ve not talked about platforms that simply pick the first og:image tag, and that don’t exhibit any other ‘odd’ behavior).
 If you find any other undocumented features or behaviors which we haven’t covered or supported (or if we’ve made any mistakes in our research), we’d love to hear from you!

 When multiple og:image tags are specified, Facebook uses the first tag in the set.
 This is in line with their documentation, but contrary to popular opinion (which assumes that the largest valid image is chosen).
 It’s also interesting to note that it uses the first image even if it’s invalid/broken.